Introduction

 Newsletter subscription form

-Before customizing your newsletter subscription form, ensure you have:
+Before customising your newsletter subscription form, please make sure that:

-- Added the link to your privacy policy in the Privacy & Policy field within the Settings panel ().
+- The link to your privacy policy has been added in the Privacy & Policy field within the Settings panel ().

-Click the icon, select Newsletter subscription form, then toggle the switch to expand the section and begin customizing your form.
+Access the Settings panel by clicking the icon and select Newsletter subscription form.
+Activate the toggle to expand the section and begin the configuration.

 Step 2: Customize style and layout